 KIMEP University, Kazakhstan, Almaty (2012)

-Dr. Shegebayev is an assistant professor of KIMEP Language Center.
+Dr. Shegebayev is an associate Professor of KIMEP Language Center.
 One of the Kazakhstan’s first-wave Bolashak International Scholarship awardees, he received a Master of Arts degree in TESOL from Fairfield University, USA; he then received a Doctor of Business Administration degree from KIMEP University.
 Dr. Shegebayev has had twenty years of teaching and administrative experience and has been distinguished with the awards for academic and service achievements.
 Three times in his pedagogical practice he has been awarded with the Certificate of Teaching Excellence.

 In his activities, Dr. Shegebayev has served as a task force member to develop national program Intellectual Nation-2020 for the government of Kazakhstan.
 He has authored and co-authored a number of international publications; he has been involved in various educational and research projects across Kazakhstan and abroad, which include collaboration with Indiana University (Bloomington, IN), Institute Aminuddin Baki (Kuala Lumpur, Malaysia), George Washington University (Washington, D.C.), and Norwegian Institute of International Affairs (Oslo, Norway).
 His research interests include topics related to linguistics, language policy and planning, critical thinking, business communication and educational management.